Waller-Lab/Miniscope3D/README.md

 ## Description
 This repository contains code for the Miniscope3D paper.
 The code includes: 1) 3D Reconstruction with Shif-Varying model (matlab).
 This code reconstructs 3D volumes from a single 2D image.
 2) Adaptive Stitching with Nanoscribe (python).
 This code performs the adaptive stitching needed to 3D print the phase mask with Nanoscribe.
-3) We might be adding Microlens phase mask optimization (python) in the future.
-This code optimizes a multi-focal randomly spaced mircolens array by addting aberrations and changing focal lengths and positions to imrpove 3D reconstructions (by minimizing PSF cross correlations at different depths).
+We might be adding Microlens phase mask optimization (python) in the future.